← Medical Devices & Procedures

 • PMID 40472997

-This narrative review discussed the use of salvage brachytherapy for local recurrence of cancer after definitive irradiation and highlighted the increasing phenomenon of cancer re-irradiation.
+This narrative review discussed the use of salvage brachytherapy for local recurrence of cancer after definitive irradiation and found improved local control and survival rates in some studies.

 PubMed ↗